 The agenda papers for the cabinet meeting on 7th February 2017 include next to no information on the many risks of developing Princes Parade nor do they include a feasibility study for the leisure centre as we were promised at the exhibitions last November.
 Despite this they voted to submit the planning application to themselves.
 Currently they are aiming to do this late July/early August.
 At the cabinet meeting on July 19th they authorised officers to commission some further work including a business plan for the leisure centre and a capital funding strategy but surely these are things that should have been done before they spent so much public money preparing a planning application.

-Worryingly the risk assessment identifies that the risk that the scheme to be submitted to the planning authority (ie Shepway themselves) will not be financially viable has a high seriousness and medium likelihood.
-The council’s solution is to prepare a high level viability assessment.
-We just can’t believe that they haven’t done this already.
-They have given themselves a budget of £500k to prepare this planning application.
-We believe they have spent a large amount of this already and this could all be wasted should the project prove to be non viable.
+Worryingly the risk assessment on the 7 Feb agenda papers identifies that the risk that the scheme to be submitted to the planning authority (ie Shepway themselves) will not be financially viable has a high seriousness and medium likelihood.
+The council’s solution was to prepare a high level viability assessment but they don’t seem to have done even that.

 The report which was meant to be the feasibility study for the leisure centre is in fact the updated Strategic Leisure Report which you can read here as (unusually) we managed to get hold of it via a Freedom of Information request.
 It doesn’t seem to have been made available to the councillors.